vuestorefront/vue-storefront/packages/core/docs/integrations/adyen.md

 />
 ```

 `afterPay` is called just after payment is authorized and order placed.
-There you can make actions like redirect to the thank you page and clear a cart.
+There you can make actions like redirecting to the thank you page and clearing a cart.
 ```js
 const afterPayAndOrder = async (order) => {
   context.root.$router.push(`/checkout/thank-you?order=${order.id}`);